 Introduction: In this article, Gena Philibert-Ortega writes about having to recently evacuate her home due to the raging California wildfires – and how she decided what genealogy records and family heirlooms to take with her.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 For those living in California, the threat of an earthquake is always there.
 Unless you have experienced a “big one” you probably have become complacent to the damage and destruction a really big earthquake can wreck.
 Californians also deal with a season that most states lack: “fire season.”
 While this season was once thought to be restricted to certain months of the year, it has now become a nearly year-long reality.